 According to the Lumina Foundation's 2015 annual report, A Stronger Nation through Higher Education, Arkansas is home to over 500,000 adults, or almost 35 percent of the population, who are high school graduates but have completed no college hours.
 Another 350,000 have some college credits but no degree.
-Based on these statistics, it is clear that a significant change in higher education attainment levels in the state can only be achieved through a concentrated effort to encourage adults to return to college, or enroll for the first time.
+Based on these statistics, it is clear that a significant change in levels of higher education attainment can only be achieved through concentrated efforts to encourage adults to enroll for the first time or return to college.